dev-ricardoneud/Paymenter-v1-Linked-Roles/README.md

      `/yourinstallationpath/extensions/Others`

-2. If you're adding a file to the `/Http/Console` directory, follow these steps:
+2. If you're adding a file to the /Http/Console directory, follow these steps:

-   - Navigate to the location where you are currently working.
+Navigate to the Http/Console/Commands folder inside the extension directory.
-   - Place the file in the `/Http/Console` folder in your installation directory:
+Move the file from this folder to the /var/www/paymenter/app/Http/Console/Commands directory, or to the corresponding Commands directory in your custom installation path.

-     `/yourinstallationpath/app/Http/Console`

 Make sure the file is in the correct location so it can be loaded by the application and be ready for further development and integration.

 ### **ATTENTION!** If you already have Discord login set up in your panel, skip steps 4 and 5.